Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 Amazon Web Services (AWS)

-BYOL on EC2: AWS is an Oracle-authorized cloud so you can Bring Your Own License for Oracle databases and other Oracle software on Amazon EC2 virtual machines.
+BYOL on EC2: AWS is an Oracle-authorized cloud so that you can Bring Your License for Oracle databases and other Oracle software on Amazon EC2 virtual machines.
 AWS provides a variety of instance types (each with a certain vCPU count), and you must ensure you have enough Oracle licenses for the maximum vCPUs of any instance running Oracle.

 Using AWS’s default hyper-threaded instance types, you count two vCPUs as 1 Oracle processor license.
 For example, you would need four processor licenses to run an Oracle Enterprise Edition database on an eight vCPU EC2 instance.
-AWS does not impose additional Oracle-related licensing fees for EC2 – you simply use your existing Oracle licenses and pay AWS for the compute hours.

 License-Included Oracle on RDS: